Using Jobs tab of the Self-Service Backup Portal, you can perform the following operations with vCloud Director backup jobs:

 - The following limitations apply to scenario involving VM backup and subsequent restore via Self-Service Backup Portal:

 - You create a backup job that will process a VM added explicitly (that is, not as a part of a vApp container).

 - This job runs, creating a number of restore points.

-- Then you restore this VM to the original location via self-service portal.
+- Then you restore this VM to the original location via Self-Service Backup Portal.

 - At the next job run, a new full backup will be created for this VM.
-However, if you try to perform file-level restore via self-service portal from the restore points created initially for that VM (on step 2), the restore operation will fail, as that VM identifier does not exist any longer.
+However, if you try to perform file-level restore via the Self-Service Backup Portal from the restore points created initially for that VM (on step 2), the restore operation will fail, as that VM identifier does not exist any longer.